Florian Mayer: Playing style

 Mayer is an all-court player known for his unique and creative style of play.
 He has an unusually long take-back on both his forehand and two-handed backhand and generally hits more top-spin than flat on both wings.
 Despite his height, his groundstrokes and serve lack power, but are consistent and unpredictable.
 He uses a variety of spins on both wings to mix his shots up and hit drop-shots.
 He is well known for his double-handed backhand slice, similar to that of Fabrice Santoro and Jimmy Connors, and often pulls off jumping backhands and jumping slice drop-shots which catch his opponents off guard.
 His drop-shots are particularly effective on clay and grass, where he has had most success.
 Despite having a weaker, top-spin serve, Mayer occasionally serve and volleys and is also known for his two-handed backhand cutting volley.
 He also often uses a chip and charge tactic during points to finish points off.
 This makes him unpredictable and tricky to play against.

-Mayer's biggest weaknesses are his lack of match consistency and fitness, having had inconsistent results throughout his career and a relatively small build.
+Mayer's biggest weaknesses are his lack of match consistency and fitness, having had inconsistent results throughout his career and a relatively lean build.
 He has also suffered from numerous injuries throughout his career, most notably his groin injury in 2015 that prevented him from playing for more than a year.
-However, he has since made a comeback, winning his second title at the 2016 Halle Open.